 4. Treat Every Interaction as an Opportunity

-Tony is always eager to share his failures in life and accounts for these times as learning periods.
+Tony is always eager to share his failures in life and uses these as learning opportunities.
 However, he has also learned that every relationship big and small is a potential opportunity.

-For example, Hsieth recounts a fantastic story about when a business partner invited the rep of a very small brand to dinner.
-Fred Mossler knew that this brand contributed next to nothing to their bottom line but genuinely valued the relationship with this rep. Later down the road, this rep would become the president of a company that Zappo were trying to purchase.
-Thanks to Mossler’s simple gesture, Zappo was now indirectly aligned with the company.
+For example, Hsieh recounts a fantastic story about when a business partner invited the rep of a very small brand to dinner.
+Fred Mossler knew that this brand contributed next to nothing to their bottom line but he genuinely valued the relationship with this rep. Later down the road, this rep would become the president of a company that Zappos was trying to purchase.
+Thanks to Mossler’s simple gesture, Zappos was now indirectly aligned with the company.

-How It’s Done – Tony Hsieth thinks that startups should have the belief that every customer interaction, both good and bad, is an opportunity to at least lear something new.
+Tony Hsieh thinks that startups should have the belief that every customer interaction, both good and bad, is an opportunity to at least learn something new.